flyingmachine/brave-clojure-web/content/concurrency.md

 In Clojure, tasks are implemented as JVM *threads*.
 I think of a thread as an actual, physical piece of thread that's been threaded through a sequence of instructions.
 In my mind, the instructions are marshmallows, because marshmallows are delicious.
-The marshmallows are then consumed by the processor, which I envision as an alligator because alligators love marshmallows (true fact!).
+The processor executes these instructions one-at-a-time.
+I envision this as an alligator consuming the instructions, because alligators love marshmallows (true fact!).

+Here's a single-core processor executing a single-threaded program:

+TODO: add image here